deurell/blog/content/posts/scenekit-setup.md

 I wanted to have a quick shader lab environment without an iPhone and AR stuff but still work on the face tracking SceneKit shaders on the commute to work where I only have my laptop.
 The quickest setup was to do a simple plane geometry in SceneKit and hook up ShaderModifiers.

-ShaderModifiers can be both vertex and fragment modifiers and hooks in to the standard SceneKit shader setup using pragmas.
+ShaderModifiers can be both vertex and fragment modifiers and are injected in to the standard SceneKit shader setup using pragmas.
 Pretty convenient, I use it all the time.
 So how do we set it up?

 Create a standard MacOS app with a view and a ViewController, set up a SceneKit scene and hook up a shader modifier this way: